Josline90/-Machine-Learning-Prediction-Models-for-predicting-functional-outcomes-and-death/README.md

 # ML Prediction Models of mRS levels
-Here we give access to the Machine Learning models that we developed to predict functional outcome and death at 3 months after stroke in Sweden between the period 2015 to 2020.
+This gives an access to the Machine Learning models that were developed to predict functional outcome and death at 3 months after stroke in Sweden between the period 2015 to 2020.
 This is in connection to the manuscript: **Developing a Machine Learning Prediction Model of Functional Outcome and Death at 3 months after Stroke in Sweden.**

+The models are Multi-class Logistic regression (main effects model without regularization), Artificial neural network, Support vector machines, and XGBoost.

+### Outcome of Interest
-The target variable was categorised into 3 classes (mRS 0-2: Independent, mRS 3-5: Dependent, mRS 6: Dead), coded as 0, 1, 2.
-In that order, after one-hot encoding the features included:
+Functional outcome and death at 3 months after stroke The target variable was categorised into 3 classes (mRS 0-2: Independent, mRS 3-5: Dependent, mRS 6: Dead), coded as 0, 1, 2.

+### How to use the models
+-code?
+-?

+### Features (Variables)
+In that order, the features (after one-hot encoding) included:

 | Feature |  Comment |
 | :---:   | :---: |